Delustrant

 A delustrant is a substance that reduces the lustre (sheen) of synthetic fibres.
 The most common delustrant is anatase titanium dioxide.

-Synthetic fibres such as nylon are normally extremely shiny and transparent when extruded.
+Synthetic fibres, such as nylon, are normally extremely shiny and transparent when extruded.
 Adding powdered titanium dioxide causes the surface of the fibres to be rougher, reducing the sheen; at the same time, being opaque, it reduces the transparency of the fibre.
 To be effective as a delustrant, titanium dioxide must be powdered 0.1-1.0 μm, depending on the size of the fibre, and varying amounts (up to about 2%) can be used depending on the level of lustre required.

-Some of the words used to describe different lustre levels are: clear, bright, semi-dull, semi-matt, dull, matt, extra dull, and super dull.
+Some of the words used to describe different lustre levels are: clear, bright, semi-dull, semi-matte, dull, matte, extra dull, and super dull.